|

 K.J.V.
 During this time, various aspects of mourning

-are observed by the entire nation of Israel.
+are observed by the nation of Israel.
 Devotees minimize joy and

 celebration.
 And, since the attribute of Divine judgment is acutely